 Support Page Content

-Minor in Occupational Health & Safety
+Minor in Occupational Safety and Health

 Program Description

+The Occupational Safety and Health Minor requirements are achievable and relevant to all disciplines, especially sciences, engineering, environmental studies, health and business.
+Undergraduate students in any discipline can choose this minor as part of their curriculum.
 This minor will help students prepare for jobs in various settings such as state and federal agencies, hospitals, manufacturing, construction, insurance, automotive industry, and warehouses, typically in roles such as occupational health and safety specialists, safety managers, safety engineers, EHS specialist, industrial hygienist, safety inspectors and insurance specialists.
 It will also prepare them for higher studies and research in the area of occupational health and safety.

 Note: Students must have a declared major in order to declare a minor.